mezzonomy/sandbox/README.md

 # Complexity and Tilings - Wang Tiles
 The key of Bitcoin security resides on a complexity argument: the language "_Stack_" used to interpret liberating conditions of bitcoin is "_Turing-Safe_".
 A stack program can not dissimulate any intentions.

 The study of complexity made great progresses considering the questions around tilings.
 This question emerges in the early sixties by the Wang Conjecture[2] : "_if a set of tiles can tile the plane, then they can always be arranged to do so periodically_".
 The first set of tiles proving that conjecture to be false had 20426 tiles.
 This number drop to 2 in the mid-seventies, and to 1 very recently.
 But the order of magnitude of the first Berger set is interesting.
 It is the same trade-off with regards to vocabulary size for a single language tokenisation: 0x7fff=32767 tokens.
-This has the benefit of fitting easily within 16 bits, which makes handling tokenized data easier in many cases.
+This has the benefit of fitting easily within 16 bits, which makes handling tokenized data easier in many cases[3].
 ```
 U+2800	⠀⠁⠂⠃⠄⠅⠆⠇⠈⠉⠊⠋⠌⠍⠎⠏⠐⠑⠒⠓⠔⠕⠖⠗⠘⠙⠚⠛⠜⠝⠞⠟
 U+2820	⠠⠡⠢⠣⠤⠥⠦⠧⠨⠩⠪⠫⠬⠭⠮⠯⠰⠱⠲⠳⠴⠵⠶⠷⠸⠹⠺⠻⠼⠽⠾⠿